Facebook pixel A Parent's FAQ | Pepperdine University | Seaver College Skip to main content

 Generally, how much money do students need and what do they spend it on?

-The amount of spending money your student needs varies among students.
-There are many things to do on campus or in the Los Angeles area that do not cost additional money.
-The amount is also impacted by the financial responsibilities of the student--for example, will the student be responsible for paying a monthly phone bill or need cash for gas?
-After that is determined, other frequent expenses include: recreational activities such as movies, occasional meals out, membership dues for Greek organizations that can range from $300-$500 each semester; some campus events, such as concerts or fundraisers, can create additional costs.
-There are many on-campus student employment opportunities available--please see the Student Employment office or CareerSpace (available through Wavenet).
+The amount of money your student needs to spend varies among students.
+Many things to do on campus or in the Los Angeles area do not cost additional money.
+The student's financial responsibilities also impact the amount; for example, will the student be responsible for paying a monthly phone bill or need cash for gas?
+After that is determined, other frequent expenses include recreational activities such as movies, occasional meals out, and membership dues for Greek organizations that can range from $300-$500 each semester; some campus events, such as concerts or fundraisers, can create additional costs.
+Many on-campus student employment opportunities are available, so please see the Student Employment office or CareerSpace (available through Wavenet).

 What should she/he bring?

-We recommend that students bring several items for their room/bathroom including: a lamp, surge protector/extension cord, a fan, mattress pad, hangers, a trash can, and a laundry basket/hamper among other items you think your student will use (avoid over-packing).
-Vacuums are provided in freshmen dorms and available upon request in other housing complexes.
-Cleaning services are provided in freshmen housing in common areas and bathrooms only.
-Deciding what to bring to college is not an easy task but you and your student will save lots of time by creating a check-list of essentials.
+We recommend that students bring several items for their room/bathroom, including a lamp, surge protector/extension cord, a fan, twin XL mattress pad, hangers, a trash can, and a laundry basket/hamper, among other items you think your student will use (avoid over-packing).
+Deciding what to bring to college is not easy, but you and your student will save lots of time by creating a checklist of essentials.
+Here is our suggested packing list!

 What is the mailing address for students?